Picovoice/leopard/README.md

 ## Language Support

-- English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish
+- English, French, German, Italian, Japanese, Korean, Portuguese, and Spanish.
 - Support for additional languages is available for commercial customers on a case-by-case basis.

 ## Demos